Allegra McEvedy

-Allegra Sarah Bazzett McEvedy MBE (born November, 23 1970) is an English chef, broadcaster and writer.
+Allegra Sarah Bazzett McEvedy MBE (born 23 November 1970) is an English chef, broadcaster and writer.

 Early life

 McEvedy was born and raised in Hammersmith.
-Interviewed by The New York Times, she said, "Mine was all about what we’d had for breakfast and the great ice cream we had in Florence that afternoon."
 Her father Colin McEvedy was a consultant psychiatrist, historian and writer; her mother was a writer.
 She was privately educated at St Paul's Girls' School, attending the school at the same time as Daisy Garnett, later food columnist of The Observer.

 Career

 McEvedy completed her classical French training in 1991 at the Cordon Bleu in London.
 She also obtained the Higher Certificate from the Wine & Spirit Education Trust.

 She later worked at the Tabernacle in Notting Hill, Green's, The Belvedere in Holland Park, Alfred's, the Groucho Club and The River Café.
-She got her first Head Chef position at Tom Conran's restaurant The Cow, in Notting Hill, at the age of 24.
+She obtained her first Head Chef position at Tom Conran's restaurant The Cow, in Notting Hill, at the age of 24.

 During a spell in the United States, facilitated by being awarded a special visa as 'an alien with extraordinary ability in the culinary arts', McEvedy worked at Rubicon and Jardinière in San Francisco, and ran the kitchen at Robert De Niro's New York City restaurant Tribeca Grill, regularly doing 500 covers a night.
 Whilst in New York she catered for an exclusive Democratic Party fundraiser, personally cooking for President Clinton.
 However, she became disillusioned with cooking "posh food for rich people", and put into action a plan to specialise in affordable dining when she returned to the UK.

 Upon returning to London, McEvedy joined The Good Cook group, initially as Head Chef of The Tabernacle, a community restaurant in Notting Hill, and later as Head Chef of The Good Cook in Kensington High Street.
 In summer 2000 she set up the first outdoor café in the Zaha Hadid Pavilion at the Serpentine Gallery.
 Between 2002 and 2004, she was the inaugural Chef in Residence at the Institute of Contemporary Arts.
 McEvedy opened Blackfoot, a pork-focused restaurant in Exmouth Market, London, in December 2013; it remained open until February 2016.